nickpending/nickpending.github.io/index.md

 ---
 layout: home
-title: Welcome to My Blog
+title: "The Lab"
 ---

-Welcome to my blog!
-This is where I'll share my thoughts and experiences.
+This is my workspace for security research, tool development, and technical analysis.
+I focus on building practical security tools, breaking down complex problems with data, and documenting interesting findings along the way.